jhvanderschee/jekyllcodex/_posts/2019-11-10-a-complete-rebuild-of-jekyll-codex.md

 The biggest change of all is the webshop.
 It depended on a Ajax call to Formspree.
 Formspree, however, removed these Ajax calls from their free tier.
 Although the Ajax call was still working, I replaced it by a simple redirect.
 This allows you to choose any form handler you want and makes the webshop a lot easier to set up.
 Additionally I simplified the product template and data structure and cour cart is now stored in a JSON object in local storage instead of in a string in a cookie.

+## Not yet completely finished

-Some things are still broken or jQuery and will be replaced soon:
+Although 99% of the work is ready, some things are still depending on jQuery.
+They will be replaced soon.
+These are the following items:

 - Add to homescreen
 - Better forms
 - Comments

+## I like the old website better

 If you do not like all this new fancy stuff you can still visit the [old website](https://fresh-butterfly.cloudvent.net) at a CloudCannon development domain.